-Swell is a headless ecommerce platform designed for performance and extreme customization.
-It provides all the benefits of managed SaaS infrastructure, with a level of flexibility usually available only in open source or custom backends.
-With unlimited product variants, multiple ways to sell, and custom fields on all models, it's perfectly suited for complex sales processes and highly configurable products.
+Swell is a headless ecommerce platform designed for performance and customization.
+It provides all the benefits of managed infrastructure, with a level of flexibility typically available only in open source or custom software.
+With multiple ways to sell, and custom fields on all models, it's well suited for creative sales processes and highly configurable products.

 In this series, we'll be addressing the core concepts behind Swell—with explanations and insights for getting the most out of each one.

-Although we're API-first, we're not API-only.
-All stores have a hosted dashboard for admins to manage products, orders, customers, content, and more.
+Swell stores have a dashboard for admins to manage products, orders, customers, content, and more.
 There's also a suite of developer tools for working with store data and gaining insight into the system.
-Through the Swell dashboard's dev tools, you can perform tasks such as:

-• Run queries against any API endpoint in the console
+• Run API queries in the developer console

-• Edit custom models and fields with the model editor
+• Create and edit models and fields with the model editor

-• View a visual representation of your store's schema with the model explorer
+• View your store's schema with the model explorer

-• Manage API keys for working with our Backend and Frontend APIs
+• Manage API keys for working with Backend and Frontend APIs

 Swell provides an extensive feature set out of the box but can be configured and customized to support myriad use cases—without having to rely on an external database or CMS.

-Every store gets its own database with a standard set of data models for basic ecommerce functionality.
-For solutions that require additional data and business logic, you can create your own models and add fields to existing ones using the model editor in the dashboard, or via the Backend API.
+Every store gets its own database with a standard set of data models for standard ecommerce functionality.
+For solutions that call for specialized data and business logic, you can create your own models and add fields to existing ones using the model editor in the dashboard, or via the Backend API.

-Swell's server-side API provides full control over every aspect of your store.
-Any platform feature, integration, or dashboard functionality we build uses this API, and you have the same CRUD access to edit data models and implement your own logic around them.
+All platform features and functionality we build use this API, and you have the same access to implement your own logic around it.

-The recommended way to interact with the API is with our node.js SDK, as this maintains a long-lived connection to the server and built-in caching for optimal performance.
+The recommended way to interact with the API is with our Node.js SDK.
 Alternatively, you can use the REST API directly.

 Swell tracks all changes to store data as events.
-You can configure webhooks to be sent when any entries are updated, including on custom models.
-Real-time webhooks can also be used to set fields on the order object before being submitted.
-Having a server (or serverless functions) receiving webhooks and using the Backend API to modify store data provides a powerful setup for implementing custom business logic.
+You can configure webhooks to be sent when any entries are updated, including on app-defined or custom models.
+Real-time webhooks can also be used to set fields on orders and cart for example, before being submitted.
+App functions can be configured to respond to events and to implement many different types of integrations and custom logic.

-This is a Vanilla Javascript SDK for managing and building custom frontend, storefronts, or things like checkouts.
+Swell.js is a frontend-focused Javascript SDK for building custom storefront sand checkouts.
 Generate dynamic page URLs and fetch products, settings, navigation, and content.

 • Store and access cart and subscription information